 Once you determine you do not have prepayment penalties, proceed.

 Make sure you have access to regular mortgage statements each month and that all extra payments you make are getting applied to the PRINCIPAL only.
-You do NOT want your hard earned extra payments getting applied to the principal and the interest.
+You do NOT want your hard-earned extra payments getting applied to the principal and the interest.
 They need to be applied to the principal only or it will do nothing to shorten the life of your loan.
 So make sure if you are sending online payments, or calling in, that the extra money gets applied to the principle.

 Two popular terms used to describe payments to principal only are;